 Ever wonder what bunnies and eggs have to do with Easter?
-The Spring Equinox, also known as Ostara, has quite a few similarities to Easter – like bunnies and eggs, and over time, the two traditions have shared some lore, messages, and rituals.
+The Spring Equinox (on March 20th), also known as Ostara, has quite a few similarities to Easter – like bunnies and eggs, and over time, the two traditions have shared some lore, messages, and rituals.

 Ostara celebrates the seasons changing from dark to light, from winter to spring.
 Ostara (aka Eostra) is the Goddess who oversees nature’s bounty springing into action.
 Bunnies and eggs come into the picture, because they are a symbol of fertility, which directly correlates with the start of spring, seeds sprouting, and life beginning again.

 The history books are very murky on this Pagan/Wiccan holiday (probably because it was stolen).
 I actually had a hard time finding concrete references that said the same thing, without also saying the history was murky.
 There is a “what came first, the chicken or the egg” debate.
 The chicken being Easter, the egg being Ostara.
 Or was it the other way around?
 Anyway!
 Without going too far down the rabbit hole (I had to), I’ll just share some of my favorite ways to ring in Spring!
 If you want to take a deeper dive in the history of it all, just google “Ostara”!

 Ostara Rituals you can easily do at home: